OndrejNepozitek/Edgar-Unity/docs/guides/current-room-detection.md

 ## Game manager

 The last thing that we can do is to add a game manager that will keep track of in which room the player is currently located.
 A straightforward solution would be to simply keep track of which room was entered most recently.
 However, there is a catch.
-The player collider might be quite large so it is possible that it collides with two neighbouring rooms at once.
+The player collider might be quite large so it is possible that it collides with two neighboring rooms at once.
 That means that if the player goes just slightly to the next room and then back to the previous room, `OnTriggerEnter2D` will not be called because the player did not leave the room.

 The solution is quite simple.
 We will set the new room to be active only when the player completely leaves the current room.
 An example implementation can be seen in the game manager class that is included in the folder with the example.